TazWake/LLM_IR_Notes/LLM_Breach_Investigation_Guide.md

 ## Quick Checklist for LLM Breach Investigations

-1. ✅ Identify if incident is AI-specific or traditional.
+1. ✅ Identify if the incident is AI-specific or traditional.
-2. ✅ Collect prompts, responses, logs, and model artifacts.
+2. ✅ Collect prompts, responses, logs, and model artefacts.
 3. ✅ Verify model integrity (hashes, configs, embeddings).
-4. ✅ Analyze for prompt injection, poisoning, or exfiltration attempts.
+4. ✅ Analyse for prompt injection, poisoning, or exfiltration attempts.
-5. ✅ Contain and eradicate malicious artifacts.
+5. ✅ Contain and eradicate malicious artefacts.
 6. ✅ Restore clean versions of models and embeddings.
 7. ✅ Apply lessons learned to improve monitoring and access controls.

 ---

-**End of Guide**